ccie7599/mqtt-client-state/README.md

-election-result-demo
+mqtt-workshop
 ======================

 ### About

-Source for a docker container for a node-red based MQTT Election result demo.
+Source for a docker container for a node-red based MQTT workshop.

-repo is synced with docker hub at brianapley/election-result-demo.
+repo is synced with docker hub at brianapley/mqtt-workshop.

-The publisher container can be found at brianapley/election-result-demo:publisher

 ## Launching via docker hub (example)

 ```
-docker run -it -p 1880:1880 -v nrdata:/data --name node-red-election-result brianapley/election-result-demo
+docker run -it -p 1880:1880 -v nrdata:/data --name mqtt-workshop brianapley/mqtt-workshop
 ```

 Once launched, UI can be accessed via http://host:1880/.